dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 In this tutorial we will cover reprojection, masking by using polygons, reclassifying rasters, zonal statistics, color coding, and using matplotlib to prepare a final map for the output raster.

+Key features of Rasterio include:

+- Reading and Writing GeoTIFFs: It can handle a variety of raster data formats (GeoTIFF, JPEG2000, etc.) with geographic metadata.<br>
+- Geospatial Metadata Handling: Rasterio integrates well with the Geospatial Data Abstraction Library (GDAL), allowing access to spatial reference systems, projections, and other geospatial metadata.<br>
+- Data Access: It enables easy reading of specific windows or blocks of large raster datasets without loading the entire file into memory.<br>
+- NumPy Integration: The raster data can be loaded directly into NumPy arrays for efficient numerical operations.<br>
+- Coordinate Reference Systems: Rasterio allows reading and transforming coordinate systems, making it easy to project raster data into different spatial reference systems.<br>

+Our tutorial main analysis will use rasterio and geopandas for processing of the data, and numPy for doing statistical analysis, and then matplotlib for output of map

 **1.0.1 Rasterio Installation & Data Preparation**

+We recommend installing Rasterio using anaconda within the Pysal geospatial library.
+We recommend you you install , you might want to use the gus5031 env.)
+To install, open the Miniconda prompt, navigate to the proper environment, and use the following commands:

 conda create -n gus5031 -c conda-forge pysal geopandas #Installs Pysal which include Rasterio and Geopandas<br>
 conda activate gus5031 #The environment our class is using for tutorials